ibm-cloud-docs/cis/range.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating Range application
+# Creating Range applications
 {: #cis-range}

+Creating a Range application involves configuring how traffic is routed to your origin servers, with support for specifying protocols, origin settings, and advanced features like TLS termination and custom rules.
 You can add a Range application by using the CIS console or API.
-This procedure allows you to specify protocol types, origin settings, and optional features such as TLS termination and custom rules.
 {: shortdesc}

 Range is only available to Enterprise customers for an additional cost, and is priced per bandwidth usage.
 {: note}

-## Range limitations
+## Before you begin
 {: #range-limitations}

+Review the following planning considerations:

-You can create up to 10 Range applications, each with a unique origin.
+* You can create up to 10 Range applications, each with a unique origin.
 Every Range application with a unique origin requires a unique IP address, which are a limited resource.
 If you need more than 10 Range applications, submit a support case to IBM.
 Requests to increase the limit require a use case review and may take several days

    You can create more than 10 applications if they share an existing origin, but use different ports.
    {: tip}

-For TCP Range applications, only custom IP rules apply because these rules operate at OSI Layer 3 and 4.
+* For TCP Range applications, only custom IP rules apply because these rules operate at OSI Layer 3 and 4.
 HTTP(S) Range applications support both firewall rules and IP rules.
 Generally, firewall rules are designed for Layer 7 (HTTP) properties, such as request headers and body content.

+For more information, see [Range applications](/docs/cis?topic=cis-range-concept).
+{: note}

 ## Creating a Range application in the console
 {: #range-add-an-application}
 {: ui}

-Follow these steps to add an application by using the UI.
+To add a Range application in the console, follow these steps:

 1. In the CIS console, navigate to the **Security** section.
 1. Select the **Range** tab, then click **Create**.
-1. Selec the application type from the list: TCP, UDP, HTTP, HTTPS, RDP, SSH, or Minecraft.
+1. Select an application type from the list: TCP, UDP, HTTP, HTTPS, RDP, SSH, or Minecraft.
+For more information, see [Protocols and use cases](/docs/cis?topic=cis-range-concept#choosing-protocol-on).
 1. Enter the application name.
 This name associates your application with a DNS name on your {{site.data.keyword.cis_short_notm}} domain.
 1. Enter the edge port. {{site.data.keyword.cis_short_notm}} listens for incoming connections on these ports and proxies them to your origin.
 Connections to these addresses are proxied to your origin.

    You can enter a port range for example, (`8080-8090`), but the origin must have an equal number of consecutive ports matching the range.
+   {: note}
 1. Select the edge IP connectivity.
 1. In the Origin section, enter the origin IP and port of your TCP application, or select an existing load balancer and port.
 1. Optionally, enable custom rules.
 When enabled, rules with a "block" or "allowlist" action are enforced for the application.